Please press F11 on your keyboard for full screen viewing (to come out of it you can press F11 again)

 The Book of Genesis in the Bible tells us that God’s commandment to our first human ancestors, Adam and Eve, was to ‘be fruitful, multiply and have dominion’.
-Being ‘fruitful’ meant achieving individual maturity in the eyes of God in this parent child relationship.
+Being ‘fruitful’ means achieving individual maturity in the eyes of God in this parent-child relationship.
 ‘Multiply’ arises where a couple, who have individually achieved direct communion with God, then come together in holy matrimony and produce children as a God-centered family.
 ‘Have dominion’, the third blessing, is all that should then follow from the first two blessings – maintain good stewardship of all plant and animal life around you so that the world is left in a better place than when you first came into it.

-We are now very lucky to have Mother Moon still alive among us and her spiritual status as the first ‘only begotten daughter’ of God means that women of the world have a wonderful role model to follow.
+We are now very lucky to have Mother Moon still alive among us.
 For the first time in human history, women of the world can feel more empowered and enfranchised as equal partners to their male counterparts.
 As equal partners, each is allowed to play to their individual strengths and bring harmony to the family home.
 Women will play an increasingly significant role in healing the wounds within society, more than men could possibly do.
 Women are at the centre of family life, anywhere you look around the world.
 Surely, the Messiah must also come from among women and I can think of no one better qualified in this divine mission than Mother Moon, who has loyally stood by her husband’s side for over 52 years and bore 14 of his children.